 Ultimate (Human Form): Call Mech - Drops a mech in front of D.Va which she climbs inside.
 The calldown does light damage and push back.

 The best character design is this whole silly game.
 A future e-sports professional and small Korean girl riding a large bubblegum-pink mech, she's very difficult to take down as she ejects for a bonus life whenever the mech is destroyed, giving her a powerful long-range weapon to help charge her quick-building ultimate and get back to full power.
-While in mech-form, the jets let her reposition and kill snipers or camping turrets easily.
-An incredible amount of fun and a massive nuisance for enemies, the only thing lacking is slightly lower damage than average, solved by good aim for critical hits.
+While in mech-form, the jets let her reposition and kill snipers or camping turrets easily, especially since D.Va can shoot while mid-flight.
+An incredible amount of fun and a massive nuisance for enemies, the only thing lacking is slightly lower damage than average, solved by good aim for critical hits and targeted use of Micro Missiles.
 Good at taking a punch, she's less impressive for supporting her team, usually operating as a slower, harder-hitting Tracer who can jet through shortcuts and behind defensive lines and prove a massive nuisance as a skirmisher.
 Do remember to tap her defense matrix on to any ult that uses projectiles or bullets - it's a team-saver.

 - Torbjörn - D.Va can get up in the turret's business and get it out of the way pretty quickly with her guns.
 His turret will also continue to target a dead mech for a moment after it starts to explode.

 - Widowmaker - D.Va has so much HP and can get up in Widow's grill fairly easily, as well as having a second life if necessary.